 - There are cases where a part-time or full-time job could be used as an internship.
 Prerequisites include:

-- You need to have opportunity to learn something new above and beyond your past responsibilities, you cannot get credit for work performed in the past.
-For most people this means taking on an extra project or doing work for a different division.
+- You need to have the opportunity to learn something new above and beyond your past responsibilities, you cannot get credit for work performed in the past.
+This usually means taking on an extra project or doing work for a different division.

 - Your supervisor must be supportive of this as a learning opportunity.